-Building a Julia Project
+Build a Julia Project

 Community-Supported Warning #

-Travis CI support for Julia is contributed by the community and may be removed or altered at any time.
+Travis CI’s support for Julia is contributed by the community and may be removed or altered at any time.
 If you run into any problems, please report them in the Travis CI Julia Community Forums and cc @ararslan, @staticfloat, and @StefanKarpinski.

-For general Julia support on Travis CI go to the Travis Community or Julia Lang Slack Channel in the #testing channel.
+For general Julia support on Travis CI, go to the Travis Community or Julia Lang Slack Channel in the #testing channel.

-Choosing Julia versions to test against #
+Test against Julia versions #

 Julia workers on Travis CI download and install a binary of Julia.
-You can specify the Julia versions to test in the julia: key in your .travis.yml file.
-For example:
+You can specify

 language: julia